ysaqmohan/MusicalReviews/README.md

 3. pandas
 4. pycopg2

-The db dumb for postgres is also attached.
+The db dump for postgres is also attached.
 Use it to deploy the DB and tables.
 Run json_l_mongo.py in python directory with python3 to load data into mongo mongo_tl_postgres.py in python directory with python3 for reading from mongo, transforming and loading the data into postgres.